tisan-das/tisan-das.github.io/_posts/2025-08-18-System-Design-Key-Value-Store.md

 ![CAP Theorem: KV system CAP theorem](/images/sys-design-vol1/03-kv-system-cap-theorem-dark.png){: .dark }
 _CAP Theorem: KV system CAP theorem_

-It's worth noting that distributed systems must be partition-tolerant.
+> distributed systems must be partition-tolerant.
 Thus, the distributed systems can either be a CP (Consistent & Partition Tolerance) system or an AP (Availability & Partition Tolerance) system.
 A CA (Consistent & Availability) distributed system is of no use.
 The type of system we want to design depends on the use case.
 For example, the banking sector requires strict consistency systems.
+{: .prompt-tip }

 ### Core Components:
 - Data partition